LetsCodeBP/the-snake-workshop/reference.md

 /* addEventListener attaches a listener to a given object.
 It requires two parameters:
  * Parameters:
  *  event:    A String that specifies the name of the event.
- *  fuction:  Specifies the function to run when the event occurs.
+ *  function:  Specifies the function to run when the event occurs.
- *  Note: addEventListener also has a third parameter wich is not required, and we won't need it for this woskshop.
+ *  Note: addEventListener also has a third parameter wich is not required, and we won't need it for this worskshop.
 If you are interested in it you can read more about it here: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener
  */
 EventTarget.addEventListener(event, function);